kubealex/containerized-aap-setup/README.md

 With the Technology preview of [containerized setup of AAP2](https://www.ansible.com/blog/announcing-containerized-ansible-automation-platform) you have a new way of deploying the components of the automation platform in a fast way using containers.

-I created this repo to help you getting started with a minimal setup and no customizations and start working on it in minutes!
+I created this repo to help you get started with a minimal setup and no customizations and start working on it in minutes!

-**This playbook is not endorsed or supported by Red Hat and it is not an official way to setup the product!**
+**This playbook is not endorsed or supported by Red Hat and it is not an official way to set up the product!**

 ## Requirements